suvoni/CTF_Writeups/PlaidCTF2024/README.md

 Thus form now on, we can assume a static primary nonce with the value of `sha256(RNG_INIT)`, as long as we don't hide the string `rngserver` in any future device name.

-Considering, that the content of the **DHCP offer message** - which is the part, that will get encrypted - has 19 out of their 20 first bytes fixed and we can control the subsequent bytes, we actually can manipulate the first 32 bytes of this message to pull of a **key and none reuse attack**, especially since we can indirectly control the one remaining byte, which in fact is the last octet of the leased ip address, which we just need to cycle through all the other IP addresses again, as we've done before.
+Considering that the content of the **DHCP offer message** - which is the part, that will get encrypted - has 19 out of their 20 first bytes fixed and we can control the subsequent bytes, we actually can manipulate the first 32 bytes of this message to pull of a **key and none reuse attack**, especially since we can indirectly control the one remaining byte, which in fact is the last octet of the leased ip address, which we just need to cycle through all the other IP addresses again, as we've done before.

 #### 4.2.
 Forge a message to the **FlagServer** to override their DNS-server entries

 #### 4.2.1.
 Craft the desired packet
-We'll focus on forgin a packet, that leases the IP address `192.168.1.3` (for no apparent reason) and has the following structure for reasons, that will become clear later on:
+We'll focus on forging a packet that leases the IP address `192.168.1.3` (arbitrarily-chosen) and has the following structure for reasons that will become clear later on:

 ```python
 own_ip_address = '127.0.0.1' # Change this to your own public IP address, which hosts your DNS and web server.